nysnatuss/mingju/README.md

 * Timeout when answering question
 * After user answers wrongly for a given amount of time, the quiz will fail.
 * After user stuck in a question (answer wrong) for an amount of time, the quiz will give its answer and skip to another.
+* User given custom mingju.
+* Ask which side to be asked.
+* User get to select which mingju to be ask.
 * Create Form 4 and Form 5 mingju lists which are missing